-- The amount of generated heat is proportional to wire’s electrical resistance when the current in the circuit and the flow of current is not changed.
+- The amount of generated heat is proportional to the wire’s electrical resistance when the current in the circuit and the flow of current is not changed.

 - The amount of generated heat in a conductor carrying current is proportional to the square of the current flow through the circuit when the electrical resistance and current supply is constant.

 - The amount of heat produced because of the current flow is proportional to the time of flow when the resistance and current flow is kept constant.